 Coverage: In low-risk areas, your homeowners policy may cover any damage not done by rising water or groundwater surge.
 In high-risk areas, you may need to purchase additional coverage or participate in a state-run pool for hurricane and windstorm coverage.
 Your state's insurance commissioner can provide details.
 Be sure to check whether additional hurricane coverage includes flooding from tidal or groundwater surge, or if you need a separate flood policy.

-Cost: David Miller, CEO of Brightway Insurance in Jacksonville, Fla., says he has seen comprehensive windstorm and flood policies range from $300 for low-risk areas to up to $20,000 for high-end homes in the riskiest communities.
+Cost: David Miller, co-founder and executive chairman of Brightway Insurance in Jacksonville, Fla., says he has seen comprehensive windstorm and flood policies range from $300 for low-risk areas to up to $20,000 for high-end homes in the riskiest communities.